Paradox of Tribal Rights

 A new and unique way of approach is an essential need.
 Conservation should mainly protect the land rights of the people to whom their vital and important areas are home.
 The problem with our country India is that instead of recognizing tribal people rights, we just take random decisions and ultimately it violates the rights of tribal communities.

 Forest conservation and tribal rights have been always contradictory to each other.
-As we all know India has a huge level of contribution in the field of environment law.
-In the pre-independent India, there was an act named “Indian Forest Act” which was passed in 1927.
-It was proved as a very effective legislation but with due course the need for amendments and new laws rose which gave birth to the Forest Conservation Act 1980.
+As we all know India has a huge level of contribution in the field of environmental law.
+In pre-independent India, there was an act named the “Indian Forest Act” which was passed in 1927.
+It was proved as very effective legislation but with the due course, the need for amendments and new laws rose which gave birth to the Forest Conservation Act 1980.

 The main objective of the Forest Conservation Act of 1980 was to prevent the fast depleting condition of the forests in the country.
-As we know that the subject of forestry has been placed under the concurrent list that’s why it is necessary for the state government to take permission from the central government for using forestland for other purposes and uses.
+As we know that the subject of forestry has been placed under the concurrent list that’s why it is necessary for the state government to take permission from the central government to use forestland for other purposes and uses.